yzzhn/yzzhn.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
 subtitle: Ph.D.
-Candidate in Computer Engineering, <a href='https://keyinfra.cs.virginia.edu'>University of virginia </a>
+Candidate in Computer Engineering, <a href='https://keyinfra.cs.virginia.edu'>University of virginia </a>.

 profile:
   align: right
   image: prof_pic.jpg
-  image_circular: false # crops the image to make it circular
+  image_circular: true # crops the image to make it circular
   more_info: >
-    <a href="mailto:{{ site.email | encode_email }}" title="email"><i class="fa-solid fa-envelope"></i></a>
+    <a href="mailto:{{ site.email | encode_email }}" title="email"><i class="fa-solid fa-envelope fa-2x"></i>Email me to collaborate!</a>

 news: true # includes a list of news items
 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---
-<h1></h1>
-<h2> About Me</h2>

-I am a Ph.D. candidate in the Department of Computer Engineering at University of Virginia, working with <a href='https://engineering.virginia.edu/faculty/yixin-sun'> Prof. Yixin Sun </a>.
+I am working with <a href='https://engineering.virginia.edu/faculty/yixin-sun'> Prof. Yixin Sun </a> at University of Virginia.

-My PhD research centers on advancing network security and privacy by applying machine learning, data analysis, and large-scale internet measurement techniques.
-I focus on developing advanced machine learning solutions to tackle challenges in real-world network environments.
-Additionally, my research includes thorough assessments of network security vulnerabilities and privacy practices.
-Overall, my work aims to strengthen both the security and reliability of large-scale network infrastructures.
+I am broadly interested in network security and privacy, machine learning, and large-scale internet measurement.

+<h3>Network Security and Privacy</h3>

+I am broadly interested in areas such as network perimeter defense, anomaly detection, malware detection, and security and privacy across various network protocols and applications, including DNS, TLS, and IoT systems.

+My research is dedicated to strengthening defenses in large-scale, real-world network environments by applying interdisciplinary techniques like machine learning, time-series analysis, and graph analysis.

+<h3>Machine Learning</h3>

+I consider machine learning an essential tool for strengthening network defenses and addressing complex cybersecurity challenges.

+In my work, I employ advanced machine learning techniques to improve internet security, creating models and pipelines tailored for large-scale, real-world network environments.

+Recently, I have been focused on practical machine learning challenges, such as training on imbalanced data and applying large language models to interpret network logs, adding a new layer of insight into network analysis.

+<h3>Large-Scale Internet Measurement</h3>

+I believe empirical assessment is essential for building resilient and secure network environments, as these evaluations guide the development of privacy-focused, secure network standards.

+My research examines network security vulnerabilities and privacy practices through large-scale data analysis of network protocols and applications, including DNS, TLS, and IoT systems.